5 Simple Tips to Prevent Employee Stress and Burnout - HRDQ

 Work Life Balance

-A good work/life balance is the best thing for reducing employee stress overall.
-Set clear boundaries that work is not to be taken home or done outside of work hours, don't push schedules or extend shifts, and give employees time to rest and recharge.
+A good work-life balance is the best way to reduce employee stress overall.
+Set clear boundaries: work is not to be taken home or done outside of work hours; don't push schedules or extend shifts; and give employees time to rest and recharge.

 2: Provide Flexibility for Each Employee's Needs

-Consider that every person is different and that their lives, living situations, daily requirements, financial stability, mental well-being, health, and everything else about them is unique.
+Consider that every person is different and that their lives, living situations, daily requirements, financial stability, mental well-being, health, and everything else about them are unique.
 Every person deserves equitable treatment, not equal treatment.

 Discussing Employee Needs

 In an "equal" environment, each individual is given a tool, the same across the board, to treat each person equally.
 Each person is given a box.
 The tall person does not need it; they can already see.
 The mid-height person can use it and can now see over the fence.
-Even standing on the box, the shortest person is still too short to see over the fence.
+Even standing on the box, the shortest person is still too short to see over the wall.

 In equitable treatment, each individual is given a customized solution to help them see the game.
-The shortest is given a ladder, the middle is given a box, and the tall is not given anything, as they do not need it.
+The shortest is given a ladder, the middle is given a box, and the tallest is not given anything, as they do not need it.

 Of course, the example can get taken further; a truly just solution may be to remove the fence, so the barrier is removed rather than worked around.
 That's a discussion for another day.

-The point is every person is unique in their needs to avoid stress and burnout.
+The point is that every person is unique in their needs to avoid stress and burnout.
 Companies that provide a one-size-fits-all solution will not solve or address the problem.

 • Offering flexible work-from-home hours may benefit some employees, but those who are "essential" and cannot work from home gain no benefit, and those who already work remotely gain nothing.